How many points converge to a heteroclinic network in an aperiodic way?: Aperiodic sequences

 \begin{proof} This follows from Remark~\ref{rem:maximal-sequence}: For a given $x\in\mathcal{S}_\delta(\qb_1)$ there exists a maximal sequence~$\qb$ such that $x$ follows $\qb$ in $B_\delta(\Net)$.
 In particular, there is a $k_1\in\N_0$ with $\qb_1=\Shft^{k_1}\qb$.
 For all other sequences~$\qb_2$ that are realized by this $x$, i.e., $x\in\mathcal{S}_\delta(\qb_2)$, there exists $k_2\in\N_0$ such that $\qb_2=\Shft^{k_2}\qb$.
 So if $x\in\mathcal{S}_\delta(\qb_1)\cap\mathcal{S}_\delta(\qb_2)$, then $\qb_1$ and $\qb_2$ are related by~$\Shft$. \end{proof}

 As a direct consequence the asymptotic basins of attraction of two sequences that are not related by $\Shft$ are also disjoint.
-With this we can state our next result that limits the total number of f.a.s.\ sequences that may coexist in a given network.
+With this we can state our next result that---through measure-theoretic arguments---limits the total number of f.a.s.\ sequences that may coexist in a given network.

 \begin{prop} For any network~$\Net$ and any $\delta>0$, there are at most countably many sequences $\qb$, which are pairwise not related by the shift~$\Shft$ and satisfy $\mu(\mathcal{S}_\delta(\qb))>0$. \end{prop}